 1. Make a list of what you have so far, including events in the underlying story, important facts, ideas, context, and potential characters.

 2. Now cut it in half.
-Leave out anything that is repetitious, digressive, ultimately irrelevant and not contributing to the basic vision, mission, and motivation for writing the book in the first place.
+Leave out anything that is repetitious, digressive, ultimately irrelevant and does not contribute to the basic vision, mission, and motivation for writing the book in the first place.

 4. Start anywhere.
 Not necessarily at the beginning.
 Not at the end.
 Not even at the most logical turning point or critical juncture.
 It’s like being a stunt man, diving into the window of a moving car.
 Free yourself, follow your instincts, toss everything at the proverbial wall and see what sticks.